liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/01-system-settings.markdown

 In System Settings, the configuration options are organized into logical sections (for example, Content) and categories (for example, Workflow) based on their functionality.
 There's also a Search bar to make finding configuration entries easier.
+Search for the name of a specific configuration entry, or even a specific field within an entry.

 ![Figure 2: System Settings are organized by component.](../../../images/system-settings-nav-search.png)

-Changing an application's default configuration options in System Settings isn't difficult.
+Changing an application's configuration in System Settings isn't difficult.
 Once you find what you're looking for, simply click the name of the component you want to configure, or click the actions button (![Actions](../../../images/icon-actions.png)) then click *Edit*.
 Make any changes you'd like, then click *Save*.
 Your configuration changes are saved and applied throughout the system.